supasani007/microservice-config/README.md

     2. Right click on the directory com.calculator.tests to run all tests together
     3. Right click on the testsuite classes under the com.calculator.testsuites directory to run different test suites
     4. Uncomment {"firefox"} line in BaseClass file to run the tests on both chrome and firefox

+- <a name="Todo">Todo</a>:
+    1. Add another section for code coverage with test success and failures over a period of time
+    2. Add more test suites under the com.calculator.testsuites directory
+    3. Add utility classes for test data driven testing
+    4. Add support for more drivers such as IE, Edge, etc.
+    5. Add support for sauce labs so as to enable tests to run on a remote machine with multiple browser and OS combination